Clastify logo

 A heterotroph is an organism that obtains carbon compounds from other organisms and uses them to synthesize the carbon compounds it needs.
 Animals, fungi and many bacteria are heterotrophs.

 Digestion is a process that breaks large insoluble molecules into smaller soluble molecules.
-It may happen internally, as in an animal gut or a food vacuole, or externally, as in saprotrophic fungi releasing enzymes onto dead matter.
+It can happen internally, as in an animal gut or a food vacuole, or externally, as in saprotrophic fungi releasing enzymes onto dead matter.

 Assimilation is the incorporation of absorbed substances into the tissues or cells of an organism.
 Absorption moves molecules into the body or cell; assimilation makes them part of the organism.